Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 Gross profit margin = Gross profit / Sales × 100

-It enables comparisons across time periods and helps identify trends at an early stage.
+It allows for comparisons across different time periods and helps identify trends early on.

 How you can increase your gross profit in a targeted manner